Mercado de Sonora: Other merchandise

 The other aisles of the market are also dedicated to a number of specialties.
 Some areas are dedicated to pottery and dishes for everyday use, much of which is from the state of Guanajuato.
 These include plates, bowls, jars for atole, coffee cups, large platters and more.
 While traditional pottery still dominates, it is also interspersed with cheaper glass items as well.
 Another traditional area sells toys and party favors.
 Traditional wooden, cloth and clay toys can still be found, although they are slowly being replaced with cheaper plastic ones.
 These include dolls, tops, yo yos, cup-and-ball and many more.
 This area also carries party supplies such as hats, decorations and piñatas, mostly for children's events.
 The area also contains costumes for children, such as animals like rabbits and bears as well as princesses and ballerinas.
 There are also traditional “indito” (little Indian) outfits mostly used in schools on Corpus Christi.

 There is also a section that sells live animals, from baby chicks, puppies, kittens, toucans, parrots, hamsters, full grown roosters and hens, ducks, rabbits and various species of snakes.
 Animals also include exotic species, including some in danger of extinction, which has cause the police to raid the market.
 Eggs which can be hatched are also for sale for a number of species, including peacock.

+In popular culture

+The Mercado de Sonora serves as a key setting in the short story El Amarre by Elda Orozco, a supernatural tale exploring obsession and magical manipulation.
+The plot follows a protagonist who visits the market’s famed "Aisle Eight" (known for its occult vendors) to procure a love spell (amarre), only to confront unintended consequences.
+The market’s hierberas (herbalists) and a mysterious figure called "The Weaver" feature prominently, with the narrative delving into themes of agency, reciprocity, and the perils of supernatural interference.